warren-bank/Android-AirPlay-Client/README.md

 - Automatic discovery of AirPlay receivers within the same network
 - Beam photos from your device to AirPlay
 - Stream videos and music from your device to AirPlay
+- Mirror the screen from your device to AirPlay
+  * only available on Android 5.0 and higher

 Not Supported (yet)
 -------------------